munin-monitoring/munin-monitoring.github.io/_pages/faq.md

 The usual suspects are then any hardening tool :

-SELinux
+* SELinux
-AppArmor
+* AppArmor
-GRSecurity
+* GRSecurity

 So, try to temporarily disable completely the hardening tool.
 If it works then you need to configure it properly for your plugin.

-Just after the hardening tools you might have environment var issues, such as PATH.
+Just after the hardening tools you might have environment var issues, such as `PATH`.

-For that, just use the config syntax env.PATH /usr/bin:/opt/bin:...
+For that, just use the config syntax `env.PATH /usr/bin:/opt/bin:...`

 ### Q: What are the minimum requirements of a node plugin?

-Please see ​HowToWritePlugins for a tutorial on writing plugins.
+Please see HowToWritePlugins for a tutorial on writing plugins.

 ### Q: Can I make the plugin run as another user/group than nobody/nogroup?

 Yes, you can create a file in the plugin configuration directory (client-conf.d).
 The file should contain the username and group to run the plugin as.
 E.g., on linux, the exim_mailqueue-plugin need access to the exim mail spool (to count the messages in the queue).
-It needs mail group permissions to do this, so the exim_mailqueue.auth contents look like:
+It needs mail group permissions to do this, so the `exim_mailqueue.auth` contents look like:

     [exim_mailqueue]
             group mail

 Similarly, you could use the user option to run the plugin as a user.
 If more than one group is needed, or some of the groups only exist on certain hosts (and you want a common config file), the syntax supports this:

     [some_plugin]
             group mail,adm,group1,group2,(group3_that_might_not_exist)

 ### Q: Can I run munin at different time intervals than the default?

-Munin runs at an interval of every five minutes (*/5) on debian systems by default.
+Munin runs at an interval of every five minutes `(*/5)` on debian systems by default.
 Is it possible to change this interval to an arbitrary value?

-Just edit /etc/cron.d/munin.
+Just edit `/etc/cron.d/munin`.

-However, this won't change Munin's (or rather RRD's) granularity; all RRD files are constructed to create 5 minutes averages, and no matter how often you update the RRD files the output won't be (much) different.
+However, this won't change Munin's (or rather RRD's) granularity.
+All RRD files are constructed to create 5 minutes averages, and no matter how often you update the RRD files the output won't be (much) different.
 Changing this (default) behaviour has been proposed in Ticket #5.

 ### Q: How to monitor Windows XP boxes via SNMP plugins?

 Please see How To Monitor Windows

-### Q: Why do some plugins end with an underscore (_)?
+### Q: Why do some plugins end with an underscore (`_`)?

-Because they are so-called ​wildcard plugins, which means that the exact same plugin may be used in different contexts or with different resources.
+Because they are so-called wildcard plugins, which means that the exact same plugin may be used in different contexts or with different resources.
 Running the plugin directly with the parameter suggest will (hopefully :-) output the possible uses for the plugin.

-A good example is the if_ plugin.
-The same plugin will be linked to the available interfaces on the system, e.g. if_eth0 and if_eth1.
+A good example is the `if_` plugin.
+The same plugin will be linked to the available interfaces on the system, e.g. `if_eth0` and `if_eth1`.

     $ /usr/share/munin/plugins/if_ suggest
     eth0
     eth1

-Q: Why are the graphs for plugin xyz blank?
+### Q: Why are the graphs for plugin xyz blank?

 Hard to say.
-Please refer to ​debugging munin plugins for a treatment on how to find out.
+Please refer to debugging munin plugins for a treatment on how to find out.
 See also the next question:

 ### Q: Why are the graphs for the MySQL plugin blank?

-This is due to a bug in a Perl library Munin uses which causes $PATH to be lost.
+This is due to a bug in a Perl library Munin uses which causes `$PATH` to be lost.
 This again causes the plugin to not find the mysqladmin program which it needs to retrive the numbers the needed in the graphs.
 The solution is to hardcode the path of the program.

 First locate the mysqladmin program.
-On most systems, the command which mysqladmin, type mysqladmin or locate mysqladmin will help you.
-When you find the path, enter that path in /etc/munin/plugin-conf.d/munin-node.
+On most systems, the command `which mysqladmin`, `type mysqladmin` or `locate mysqladmin` will help you.
+When you find the path, enter that path in `/etc/munin/plugin-conf.d/munin-node`.

 This is how it might look:

     darkstar:~# which mysqladmin
     /usr/bin/mysqladmin

-Then, under the [mysql*] section identifier in /etc/munin/plugin-conf.d/munin-node, add the following line:
+Then, under the `[mysql*]` section identifier in `/etc/munin/plugin-conf.d/munin-node`, add the following line:

     env.mysqladmin /usr/bin/mysqladmin

 ### Q: Why does my users plugin report floating point numbers?

 ...I have a plugin that counts users.
 Even though all the readings from it are integers, the cur value in munin is showing a floating point number.

-A: This is due to the fact that Munin takes a while to collect all the input numbers and therefore the collection of most numbers does not happen at the precise point in time that RRD wants.
+This is due to the fact that Munin takes a while to collect all the input numbers and therefore the collection of most numbers does not happen at the precise point in time that RRD wants.
 When that happens, RRD makes an interpolation between the two last data points.
 This leads to floating point numbers in the display.

 NOTE: COUNTER and DERIVE values have to be integers, but the averages calculated based on them are floating point.
 GAUGE values are floating point.